-WASHINGTON – The Progressive Policy Institute today announced the launch of a new Center on Funding America’s Future that will promote a fiscally responsible public investment agenda.
+WASHINGTON – The Progressive Policy Institute today announced the launch of a new Center for Funding America’s Future that will promote a fiscally responsible public investment agenda.

 This launch comes at a pivotal moment in the federal budget debate.
 In under two months, Donald Trump and the Republican-controlled Congress have enacted policies that grow federal budget deficits by several trillion dollars throughout the next decade.
 The administration’s latest budget proposal, meanwhile, offers few ideas to tackle the soaring deficit aside from gutting critical investments in our nation’s intellectual, human, and physical capital.